scottspace/scottspace.github.io/aboutme.md

 mission is to "discover how the universe works, explore how it began and evolved, and search for life on planets around other stars."

-seriously.  we have a government agency whose mission sounds like star trek!
+seriously.  we have a government agency whose mission is star trek!

 smd
 sketched an architecture to explore solar bodies, starting with the earth, then